The UUGUUL cultural center was founded by Steve E. MOREL, located in the Mongolian capital, Ulaanbaatar.

 During the lectures

-Below you will see people who contribute to the UUGUUL adventure!
+Below you will see people who contribute and support the UUGUUL adventure!

 N. Baatartsog is a renowned artist, with an unique and much recognisable style, mostly inspired by traditional Mongolian painting as well as Buddhist picture.